ibm-cloud-docs/EventStreams/eventstreams108.md

 {{site.data.keyword.messagehub}} retains consumer offsets for 7 days.
 This corresponds to the Kafka configuration offsets.retention.minutes.

 Offset retention is system-wide so you cannot set it at an individual topic level.
 All consumer groups get only 7 days of stored offsets even if using a topic with a log retention that has been increased to the maximum of 30 days.

+The internal Kafka <code>__consumer_offsets</code> topic is visible to you as read-only.
+You are strongly recommended not to attempt to manage the topic in any way.

 ## What is {{site.data.keyword.messagehub}}'s availability behavior?
 {: #availability}